 This is where business has a role to play.
 By assessing the value of the water they use in their operations, companies can better inform management actions and limit wasteful practices.
 Among other benefits, water valuation can actually help companies maintain and enhance revenues, reduce costs, manage risks or enhance reputation.

-PwC specialists in the US, the UK and Germany served on the advisory group for this collaborative publication, issued by the World Business Council for Sustainable Development.
+PwC specialists in the US, the UK and Germany served on the advisory group for these collaborative publications, issued by the World Business Council for Sustainable Development.
 PwC Chile further contributed a case study on how we used water valuation to assist Minera Escondida (BHP Billiton) in improving water efficiency in the world’s largest copper mine.